Christian1984/vfrmap-for-vr/README.md

 ## Troubleshooting

-- "I get errors when I try to start the server!" => This can happen if, for whatever reason, `vfrmap-for-vr.exe` cannot write `simconnect.dll`.
-Use your windows search to search for simconnect.dll (or download a copy somewhere on the interwebs) and copy it to the same directory `vfrmap-for-vr.exe` is located!
+- "I get errors when I try to start the server!" => This can happen if, for whatever reason, `fskneeboard.exe` cannot write `simconnect.dll`.
+Use your windows search to search for simconnect.dll (or download a copy somewhere on the interwebs) and copy it to the same directory `fskneeboard.exe` is located!

 # Known Issues